lBeJIuk/scp_action/README.md

         target: '/root/'
 ```

-The script will create a "./key" file, which can be used in the following steps
+The script will create a "./key" file, which can be used in the following steps, if "keep_key" variable was set.
 The action takes on the following parameters:
 - public_key __*required__
 - ssh_port __default: '22'__